 - Being born outside the United States to one parent who is a U.S. citizen, and another parent who is a citizen of another country.

 - Becoming a naturalized U.S. citizen while maintaining citizenship in another country.

 - Regaining citizenship in a country of origin after having become a naturalized U.S. citizen.

 - If you hold multiple passports, it is important to keep those documents current and to use them appropriately in each country.
 You should also keep yourself apprised of citizenship requirements, such as tax obligations.
 If you do not fulfill your duties as a citizen to each country, you may be legally liable for those omissions.

 The United States does not formally recognize dual citizenship.
 However, it also has not taken any stand against it, either legally or politically.
 Typically, no American will forfeit his or her citizenship by undertaking the responsibilities of citizenship in another country.
 This is true even if the responsibilities include traveling with a foreign passport, voting in another country's election, or running for and/or serving in public office of another country.
 In most cases, it is unimportant to U.S. authorities whether another country also claims you as a citizen.

 - The loss of U.S. citizenship can only occur if a person's actions demonstrate an intent to give up his or her citizenship.
 Such actions might include:

 - Serving in the armed forces of a country which is engaged in hostilities against the United States.

 - Formally renouncing one's U.S. citizenship in front of a duly authorized U.S. official.

-If you hold a dual citizenship with the United States and another country, it is important that you understand the legal rights and obligations that you may have as a result.
-To learn more, and to discuss the specifics of your situation, contact an experienced immigration attorney near you.
+If you hold dual citizenship with the United States and another country, it's important for you to understand the legal rights and obligations that you may have as a result.
+To learn more, and to discuss the specifics of your situation, it's a good idea to contact an experienced immigration attorney near you.